 This conceptual example shows how to handle a transient contact problem with stick-slip friction transition.
 A soft hollow pipe subjected to a gravity load is released at the top of a half-pipe.
-The motion varies between sliding and rolling, depending on its position in the half-pipe and its velocity.
+The motion varies between sliding and rolling, depending on the position in the half-pipe and the velocity of the pipe.
 The pipe deforms such that its cross-section becomes oval due to the contact and the inertial forces.
 An analysis of the energy balance validates the accuracy of the solution.